Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Applications of log deformation theory with relative Frobenius morphisms

-The following has not been stated in literatures: \begin{coro} Let the notations be as in {\rm (\ref{coro:cfd}) (1)}.
+\begin{coro} Let the notations be as in {\rm (\ref{coro:cfd}) (1)}.
 Assume that $S_0$ is the log point $s$ of a perfect field of characteristic $p>0$ and that $Y/s$ is of vertical type.
 Assume that $\os{\circ}{Y}$ is of pure dimension $d$.
-Then $E_1^{ij}=E_{\infty}^{ij}$ for $i+j>2d-p$. \end{coro} \begin{proof} The equality in the statement follows from (\ref{coro:cfd}) (1) and Tsuji's duality for log de Rham cohomologies and his log Serre duality ((\ref{theo:ico})). \end{proof}
+Then $E_1^{ij}=E_{\infty}^{ij}$ for $i+j>2d-p$. \end{coro} \begin{proof} The equality in the statement follows from (\ref{coro:cfd}) (1) and Tsuji's duality for log de Rham cohomologies and his log Serre duality (see (\ref{theo:ico}) below). \end{proof}

 \begin{rema} (1) In (\ref{coro:e1dg}) it is not necessary to assume that $\Gam(s,{\cal O}_s)$ is perfect.
 In fact, one has only to take the perfection of $\Gam(s,{\cal O}_s)$.

 (2) Let $K$ be a field of characteristic $0$.
 Let $T$ be an fs log scheme whose underlying scheme is ${\rm Spec}(K)$.
 Let $g\col Z\lo T$ be a proper log smooth integral morphism of fs log schemes.
 Assume that $g$ is saturated.
 Then, in \cite[p.~37]{ikn}, by using \cite[(4.12) (1)]{klog1}, Illusie, Kato and Nakayama have proved that the following spectral sequence